 6. Histologic examination reveals noncaseating granulomas in biopsy specimens of the bronchial mucosa, lung, or lymph nodes.

 7. Other tests include contrast-enhanced magnetic resonance imaging (MRI) to assess for meningeal, brain, optic nerve, spinal cord, or cranial nerve involvement.
 Examination of cerebrospinal fluid (CSF) in patients with suspected central nervous system involvement identifies increased lymphocyte counts and protein levels in 80% of patients.
-Cardiac MRI and positron emission tomography (PET)/CT with 18F-fluorodeoxyglucose (FDG) can be used to assess for evidence of active cardiac inflammation or cardiac fibrosis/scar indicative of chronic disease.
+Cardiac MRI or positron emission tomography (PET)/CT with 18F-fluorodeoxyglucose (FDG) can be used to assess for evidence of active cardiac inflammation or cardiac fibrosis/scar indicative of chronic disease.
 The presence of cardiac involvement, based on imaging findings, should be confirmed by a multidisciplinary team.
 Right heart catheterization is suggested in patients in whom pulmonary hypertension is suspected based on echocardiography.
 PET/CT or whole-body gallium (67Ga) scintigraphy can also be used to assess for systemic disease activity.
 In patients presenting with fatigue, the Fatigue Assessment Scale (FAS) is suggested as a tool for quantification of this symptom.

 8. All patients should be referred for ophthalmologic examination.